JorgeLGonzalez/dungeoncrawl/README.md

 - [x] random_move missing stuff?
 Is it still in use?
 No, no longer in use
 - [x] cleanup components
 - [x] cleanup systems
-- [ ] player attacks are duplicated against orcs (single msg processed twice)
+- [x] player attacks are duplicated against orcs (single msg processed twice).
+Solved

 See [Run Your Rust Games in a Browser](https://hands-on-rust.com/2021/11/06/run-your-rust-games-in-a-browser-hands-on-rust-bonus-content/)